Political extremism in Japan: Japanese Red Army

 In terms of terrorist activities, the most important new-left group was the Japanese Red Army (Nihon Sekigun).
 Formed in 1969, it was responsible for, among other acts, the hijacking of a domestic Japan Airlines jet to Pyongyang in 1970 and the 1972 Lod Airport massacre.
 It also participated in the Laju incident, an attack on a Shell oil refinery in Singapore in 1974, and seized the French embassy in The Hague that same year and the United States and Swedish embassies in Kuala Lumpur in 1975.

 In 1977 the Japanese Red Army hijacked a Japan Airlines jet over India in a successful demand for a US$6 million ransom and the release of six inmates in Japanese prisons.

-Its activists developed close connections with international terrorist groups, including Palestinian liberation movements like the Popular Front for the Liberation of Palestine.
+Its activists developed close connections with international terrorist groups, including Palestinian movements like the Popular Front for the Liberation of Palestine.
 The Japanese Red Army also had close ties with the Kim Il-Sung regime in North Korea.
 The group was tightly organized, and one scholar has suggested that its "managerial style" resembled that of major Japanese corporations.

 Following heavy criticism at home and abroad for the government's "caving in" to terrorists' demands, the authorities announced their intention to recall and reissue approximately 5.6 million valid Japanese passports to make hijacking more difficult.
 A special police unit was formed to keep track of the terrorist group, and tight airport security measures were instigated.
 Despite issuing regular threats, the Japanese Red Army was relatively inactive in the 1980s.
 In 1990 its members were reported to be in North Korea and Lebanon undergoing further training and were available as mercenaries to promote various political causes.

 Fusako Shigenobu, the founder and leader, was arrested in Osaka, Japan in November 2000.